nemonical/freenet-scaffold/README.md

 ## Why does this exist?

 Freenet contracts run on an eventually‑consistent, peer‑to‑peer network.
 A contract’s state can be modified concurrently on different peers, then merged.
-The traditional “replace the entire object” approach wastes bandwidth and complicates merges.
+Replacing the entire object each time wastes bandwidth and makes merges harder.\
 `ComposableState` forces each component to describe itself in three sizes:

 - **Summary** – a small, hash‑like view that answers “has this part changed?”